A Probabilistic Framework for Imputing Genetic Distances in Spatiotemporal Pathogen Models: Discussion and Conclusion

 Imputing genetic divergence from metadata enables the integration of unsequenced cases into structured epidemiological analyses, addressing a key limitation in pathogen surveillance systems where genomic data are incomplete.
 The quantile regression framework presented here leverages temporal, spatial, and ecological covariates to estimate biologically plausible divergence intervals, without requiring sequence alignment or phylogenetic reconstruction.
 This approach captures meaningful evolutionary signal at low and moderate divergence levels, enabling high-resolution augmentation of diffusion models, cluster detection tools, and genomic surveillance platforms.

+Although demonstrated on highly pathogenic avian influenza A/H5, the framework is pathogen-agnostic.
+Any setting with rich pairwise metadata including temporal lag, spatial separation, host or demographic attributes and observed divergence for a subset of pairs can be used.
+Adapting to other pathogens would require selecting an appropriate evolutionary substitution model and adjusting temporal scales to match evolutionary rates.

-At higher divergence levels, predictive performance declines due to weaker correlations between metadata features and the true evolutionary distance.
-These limitations are expected in settings characterized by ecological discontinuities, long-range spread, or lineage reassortment, where genetic divergence may reflect independent introductions rather than continuous diffusion.
-Nonetheless, the model produces well-calibrated uncertainty intervals across a broad range of surveillance-relevant cases, demonstrating robustness in realistic outbreak scenarios.
+At higher divergence levels, predictive performance declines due to weaker correlations between the available metadata features and the true evolutionary distance.
+This effect is most pronounced in cases where divergence is driven by between-lineage differences, reassortment events, or other major genomic changes that are not explicitly represented in the model’s feature set.
+Without lineage or subclade identifiers, the model relies solely on spatiotemporal and host covariates, which have limited explanatory power in such contexts.
+These limitations are expected in settings characterised by ecological discontinuities, long-range spread, or independent introductions into distinct host populations, where genetic divergence may not follow patterns of continuous spatial diffusion.
+Consistent with this interpretation, the SHAP summaries for the median model (Fig.~\ref{fig:shap-heatmap}) show a shift in importance away from spatial and temporal predictors and toward year and host-related indicators in the HIGH stratum, mirroring the ablation results (Table~\ref{tab:ablation}).
+While this constrains accuracy in the HIGH divergence stratum, the model nonetheless produces well-calibrated uncertainty intervals across a broad range of surveillance-relevant cases, demonstrating robustness in realistic outbreak scenarios.

 By shifting the focus from sequence-based inference to metadata-driven estimation, this framework provides a scalable, interpretable, and domain-informed solution for working with partially observed genetic datasets.
 Future work may extend this approach to incorporate lineage annotations, environmental drivers, or cross-segment dynamics, enabling richer models of viral evolution under data-sparse conditions.
 As global genomic surveillance expands, methods like this offer a pathway for integrating heterogeneous data streams, including spatial metadata, ecological context, and evolutionary information into unified forecasting and spatial decision support systems for epidemic response.